A HAPPY TALE

 Life is not always easy

-Things don't always go right
+Things don't always go

 You may want to give up